DeadLeavez/Leaves-Questrandomizer/readme.md

 Current Shortcomings
 - Removes durability for handover quests.
 - Doesn't have a counter for "found" items for handover quests.
-(The thing most, but not all bsg handover quests have.)
+(The thing most- but not all BSG handover quests have.)
 Just a visual thing.
 Minor.
 - No Localization for category names (Due to them being very adjustable by end-users.)

 # Changelog